Frequently Asked Questions

 Can children attend orientation?

 Parents are encouraged to attend orientation, as it is an excellent opportunity for family members to learn about VSU and get questions answered.
 Families may not want to bring small children due to the format and length of the program.
-Any non-student will be charged a guest fee, and all students are limited to two guests.
+Any non-student will be charged a guest fee.

 Can my parents attend the academic advising session with me?